Sabrina the Teenage Witch (1970 TV series)

 "Once upon a time, there were three witches, who lived in the little town of Riverdale.
 Two aunts, Hilda and Zelda, are choosing the ingredients to create an evil wicked witch.
 But suddenly, Zelda bumped right into Hilda and accidentally added beautiful girls' stuff as an extra ingredient.
 Thus, the grooviest teenage witch was born.
 She has white hair with a pink headband, and blue eyes.
 She wears a blue dress with a black belt and black shoes.
 She loves to goof off and battle evil forces using her ultra magical powers.
 It so happens that she is the first bewitching American superhero — Sabrina, the teenage witch!"

-The series follows a teenaged witch who likes to hang out with her friends at Riverdale High and fight enemies using her magical powers without letting her friends discover her secret.
+The series follows a teenage witch who likes to hang out with her friends at Riverdale High and fight enemies using her magical powers.
+She does not let her friends discover her secret.
 This series was aimed primarily towards young girls ages 6 to 14 and contained an adult laugh track.
-Following its first season, the series was reduced to a half-hour when the Goolies were spun off into their own series.
+Following its first season, the series was reduced to a half-hour screen time when the Goolies were spun off into their own series.

 Filmation animated Sabrina once more in 1977 with The New Archie and Sabrina Hour.